SonuMucesh/NHK-Live-Stream-Recorder/README.md

 # NHK Live Stream Recorder

-The NHK Live Stream Recorder is a Python script that allows you to download videos from the live stream based on a configured schedule.
-It retrieves program information from NHK World and uses FFmpeg to download the shows.
+The NHK Live Stream Recorder, a Python script, enables you to schedule and download videos from live streams.
+It fetches program details from NHK World and leverages FFmpeg for the actual downloading of shows.
+Additionally, it offers Sonarr integration, allowing for selective downloading of only the missing episodes.
-It also supports integration with Sonarr to download only the episodes that are missing.

 ## Getting Started

-These instructions will help you get the NHK Live Stream Recorder up and running on your local machine or in a Docker container.
+Follow these guidelines to successfully set up the NHK Live Stream Recorder either on your local machine or within a Docker container.

 ### Prerequisites

 - Python 3.9 or later
 - FFmpeg
 - Docker (optional)
-- Sonarr (optional)
+- Sonarr (optional) -- This can be enabled in the `config.json` file.
+Please note there are certain conditions associated with its use, detailed in the Important Notes! section.

 ### Installation

-1. Clone this repository or download the source code.
+1. Obtain the repository by either cloning it or downloading the source code.

 ```bash
 git clone https://github.com/SonuMucesh/NHK-Live-Stream-Recorder.git
 ```

-2. Install the Python dependencies by running the following command in the project directory:
+2. Navigate to the project directory and install the necessary Python dependencies with the following command:

 ```bash
 pip install -r requirements.txt
 ```

-3. Install FFmpeg.
-If you're using a Linux-based system, you can install it with the following command:
+3. FFmpeg is required for the script to function.
+If you're on a Linux-based system, you can install it using the commands below:

 ```bash
 sudo apt-get update